Scarface (novel): Plot

 The book's storyline is heavily inspired by the real life gangster Al Capone whose nickname was also "Scarface".
-It concerns the rise and fall of Tony "Scarface" Guarino, who after performing a hit on mob leader Al Springola, moves in to take over the illegal alcohol business in Chicago during the Prohibition Era.
-He is ultimately shot dead by his brother (who concurrently rises in the ranks of Chicago PD), who fails to recognise him due to the family believing him to have died in World War I.
+Tony "Scarface" Guarino works as a bouncer.
+During his time there, he constantly flirts with Vyvyan, girlfriend of mob leader Al Springola.
+He kills Springola, and becomes the boyfriend of Vyvyan.
+During that time he also starts working as a soldier for a mafia gang.
+He eventually begins his own crime reign, and moves in to take over the illegal alcohol business in an unnamed city during the Prohibition Era, changing his surname to Camonte.
+A year later, he has become the most powerful gang leader in the city, performing a series of daring killings and learns that his brother has been promoted in the police.
+The police eventually go after him, and he is ultimately shot dead by his brother, the chief of Police, who fails to recognize him due to the family believing him to have died in World War I.

 Adaptations

 1932 film

 Scarface (also known as Scarface: The Shame of the Nation and The Shame of a Nation) is a 1932 American pre-Code gangster film starring Paul Muni as Antonio "Tony" Camonte.
 It was produced by Howard Hughes & Howard Hawks, directed by Hawks (with Hughes adding two moralistic scenes directed by Richard Rosson).
 The story is based on Armitage Trail's 1929 novel of the same name, which is loosely based on the rise and fall of Al Capone.
 The film features Ann Dvorak as Camonte's sister, and also stars Karen Morley, Osgood Perkins, and Boris Karloff.
 The plot centers on gang warfare and police intervention when rival gangs fight over control of Chicago.
 A version of the Saint Valentine's Day Massacre is also depicted.